chk713/coursera-getting-and-cleaning-data-project/README.md

-# Coursera project - "Getting and Cleaning Data"
+# Final project for "Getting and Cleaning Data"

-This is the course project for the "Getting and Cleaning Data" Coursera course.
+This is the final project for "Getting and Cleaning Data" course.
+The script is written and saved under "run_analysis.r" and the final result is saved as "tidy.txt".

-The R script, `run_analysis.R`, will perform below :
+The code will perform followings:

 1. Download the dataset if it does not already exist in the working directory
 2. Load the collected data and feature info